futurice/Dacne/README.md

   - In some cases data in memory needs to be partially updated from the downloaded data.
 In these cases it is important that the updates get pushed to the UI.
   - In some cases it is worthwhile to aim for pushing the parsed objects (or their carried changes) into the UI ASAP, while the downloading and parsing might still be ongoing.
     - Needs to be able to recover if downloading response data can not be fully completed (load previous succesfull response)

+(Architectural solutions are being explored by Jarno Montonen)

 #### Implement deep analytics to track both user actions and bugs ####